shifaa-khalil/GoResto/README.md

 <!-- project philosophy -->
 <img src="./readme/readme/title2.svg"/>

-> A platform for restaurants to add their restaurants and manage their statistics, and a mobile app for customers to discover restaurants and reserve a table in a certain restaurant.
+> A platform for business owners to list their restaurants and manage their statistics, and a mobile app for customers to discover restaurants and reserve a table in a certain restaurant.

 ### Customer Stories

-- As a customer, I want to be able to filter by location, price, category and rating to choose a restaurant according to my preferences.
+- As a customer, I want to be able to filter by location, price, category, and rating to choose a restaurant according to my preferences.
-- As a customer, I want to be able to check ratings, reviews and comments, and comment on others reviews so that I can ask them more detailed questions about their experience in a certain restaurant.
+- As a customer, I want to be able to check ratings, reviews, and comments, and comment on others' reviews so that I can ask them more detailed questions about their experience at a specific restaurant.
-- As a customer, I want to be able to reserve a table so that I make sure there is a vacancy before going.
+- As a customer, I want to be able to reserve a table to ensure there is availability before visiting.

 ### Manager Stories

-- As a restaurant manager, I want to be able to add my restaurant and menu so that I get more famous.
+- As a restaurant manager, I want to be able to add my restaurant and menu to increase its popularity.
 - As a restaurant manager, I want to be able to remove an item from the menu that is no longer served in my restaurant.
-- As a restaurant manager, I want to be able to display reservations and restaurant statistics.
+- As a restaurant manager, I want to be able to view reservations and restaurant statistics.

 ### Admin Stories

-- As an admin, I want to be able to approve and reject adding new restaurants.
+- As an admin, I want to be able to approve or reject requests to add new restaurants.
 - As an admin, I want to be able to remove a restaurant.
-- As an admin, I want to be able to use the support system that allows me to manage restaurant inquiries and issues.
+- As an admin, I want to be able to use the support system to manage restaurant inquiries and issues.

 <br><br>